Terre des Hommes for World Refugee Day on June 20th

 The number of children who have to flee or are sold worldwide increases by more than a million compared to 2023.
 If you look at the past five years, the number of refugees even rose by at least 13 million.
 The increase falls at a time when bald strikes in the budgets of state development cooperation put a lot of pressure on refugees.

-"It is a cynical catastrophe that the USA and several European countries, especially Germany, which radically shorten the funds of development cooperation and humanitarian aid at the moment in which a record number of people is on the run and suffers from hunger, thirst and the lack of medical care," said Joshua Hofert, spokesman for the children's rights organization Terre Des Hommes .
-“From a humanitarian point of view, the fact that children who were driven out of their homeland are not simply left to their fate.
-At the same time, the help for refugees and displaced people is indispensable to prevent the devil circles of poverty and always new herds of conflict. "
+"It is a cynical catastrophe that the United States and several European countries, especially Germany, are radically cutting funding for development cooperation and humanitarian aid at a time when record numbers of people are fleeing and suffering from hunger, thirst, and a lack of medical care," said Joshua Hofert, board spokesperson for the children's rights organization Terre des Hommes .
+"From a humanitarian perspective, it should be unquestionable that children who have been driven from their homes should not simply be left to their fate.
+At the same time, assistance for refugees and displaced persons is essential to prevent vicious cycles of poverty and the emergence of ever-new sources of conflict."

 The reasons for flight are mainly wars and conflicts: the largest groups of displaced people form people from Sudan, Syria, Afghanistan and Ukraine.
 The Sudan recorded a particularly drastic increase: more than 3.5 million people were driven out there in 2024 alone or forced to flee, more than 14 million are on the run.